Abelianization and fixed point properties of units in integral group rings: Introduction

 The first part of this paper is therefore dedicated to the (hereditary) fixed point properties of the groups $\E_{n_i}(\O_i)$ and some related groups.

-Due to the celebrated works of many \cite{Bass, Tits, Liehl, Vas73, Venkataramana, BakReh} on the subgroup congruence problem and the seminal work of Margulis \cite{MargulisBook}, $\SL_n(D)$ (the degree $n$ matrices over a division algebra $D$ of reduced norm one) enjoys a rich theory on subgroup and rigidity results whenever certain geometric-arithmetic invariants are large enough.
-More precisely, in these cases, every $S$-arithmetic subgroup of $\SL_n(D)$, and consequently also $\E_n(\O)$, has property \T, where $\O$ is an order in $D$.
+Recall that $\SL_n(D)$, for a division algebra $D$, consists of the matrices of degree $n$ of reduced norm one (see \Cref{orders and quaternion algebras} for more details).
+Due to the celebrated works of many (\cite{BakReh, Bass, Tits} amongst others) on the subgroup congruence problem and the seminal work of Margulis \cite{MargulisBook}, $\SL_n(D)$ enjoys a rich theory on subgroup and rigidity results whenever certain geometric-arithmetic invariants, such as the (reductive) rank, are large enough.
+More precisely, in these cases (for example when $n\geq 3$), every \emph{arithmetic subgroup} of $\SL_n(D)$ (i.e. every subgroup which is commensurable to $\SL_n(\O)$ for some order $\O$ in $D$), and consequently also $\E_n(\O)$, has property \T, where $\O$ is any order in $D$.

-On the other hand, the machinery breaks down if the rank is equal to 1 and the corresponding landscape reshapes.
-To illustrate this, if $D$ is commutative it was proven \cite{GueHigWei} that $\E_2(\O)$ and all its finitely generated subgroups have the Haagerup property which is a strong form of non-rigidity, hence opposed to property \T. Now $\SL_2(D)$ has $S$-rank one exactly when $D$ contains an order $\O$ with $\U (\O)$ finite (see \Cref{subsectie higher rank} for more details).
+On the other hand, when $\SL_2(D)$ is of so-called low rank, which amounts to say that $D$ contains an order $\O$ with $\U(\O)$ finite (see \Cref{subsectie higher rank} for more details), the machinery breaks down and the corresponding landscape reshapes.
+To illustrate this, if $D$ is commutative it was proven \cite{GueHigWei} that $\E_2(\O)$ and all its finitely generated subgroups have the Haagerup property which is a strong form of non-rigidity, hence opposed to property \T.

 The objects $\E_2(\O)$ with $\U(\O)$ finite are the protagonists of the first part of the paper.
-For a unital ring $R$ we need for our investigations on abelianization to consider the group $\GE_2(R)$ generated by $\E_2(R)$ and the group of invertible diagonal matrices over $R$, denoted $\D_2(R)$.
-Recall that a ring $R$ is said to be $\GE_2$-ring if $\GL_2(R)= \GE_2(R)$.
-In \cite{Cohn1} P.M.~Cohn initiated the systematic study of these rings.
-Intriguingly, despite the fact that, in general, $\GE_2(R)$ is not of finite index in $\GL_2(R)$ the two groups exhibit many similarities.
-However, the algebraic tools at hand are different.
-It turned out that in particular for rings of algebraic integers these groups are pretty useful in computing, among other things, the abelianization of $\GL_2(\I_d)$, for $\I_d$ the ring of algebraic integers in a Euclidean quadratic imaginary number field $\mathbb{Q}(\sqrt{-d})$, $d$ a positive integer, and of the Bianchi groups $\PSL_2(\I_d)$ \cite{Cohn1, Cohn2}.
-Note that $\U(\I_d)$ is finite.
-We extend Cohn's techniques to arbitrary finite dimensional division $\Q$-algebras $D$ containing an order $\O$ with finite unit group.
+For a unital ring $R$ we need for our investigations on abelianization to consider the group $\GE_2(R)$ generated by $\E_2(R)$ and the group of invertible diagonal matrices over $R$.
+We extend Cohn's techniques \cite{Cohn1, Cohn2} to arbitrary finite dimensional division $\Q$-algebras $D$ containing an order $\O$ with finite unit group.
 In particular, we deal with orders in totally-definite quaternion algebras with center $\mathbb{Q}$.
 As a first step we obtain in \Cref{subsect:almost_universalo_quaternion_orders} finite presentations for the groups $\E_2(\O)$ and $\GE_2(\O)$, which allow us to connect $\E_2(\O)^{ab}$ to the arithmetic structure of $\O$.

 \begin{maintheorem}[\Cref{theoremM} and \Cref{abelianization GE2}] Let $\O$ be an order in a finite dimensional division $\Q$-algebra with finite unit group.
 There exists an (explicit) additive subgroup $M$ of $(\O, +)$ such that